vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 Since C++ Format manages type information automatically, you don't have to encode it in the format string as with `printf`, so the same default format specifier `{}` can be used with objects of any type.
-This can alo result in shorter format strings as format specifiers like `hh` or `ll` are not required any more.
+This can also result in shorter format strings as format specifiers like `hh` or `ll` are not required any more.